 How Much Should I Expect to Pay for Travel Insurance?

 The cost of travel insurance can vary depending upon many factors, including different options you choose to add to the policy.
-Travel insurance coverage costs typically range between four and eight percent of the trip’s total cost.
+Travel insurance coverage costs typically exceed four to eight percent of the trip’s total cost.
 Several factors contribute to the cost, including:

 - Trip duration

 - Medical costs at your destination

 - Access to medical facilities at your destination

 - Your age and the age of those traveling with you

 - Trip coverage options

 - Travel insurance package plan

 - Policy maximum